jessicagrosman/training-blog/_posts/2019-02-09-challenge-madlibs-lock-pc.md

 ---

 ### Madlibs Challenge
 Over at E-Learning Heroes they had [a challenge to use Madlibs](https://community.articulate.com/articles/using-mad-libs-to-create-elearning-word-games?page=1) in an elearning activity.
-With the original Madlibs, players choose different word types (e.g. adjective, animal) and insert them into sentences without knowing the larger context.

 I immediately had a flash when I saw the challenge.
 I could use it to make a funny little activity about leaving your computer unlocked at work.

+### See the whole project [here](http://jessicagrosman.ca/lock/story_html5.html).

+With the original Madlibs, players choose different word types (e.g. adjective, animal) and insert them into sentences without knowing the larger context.
+Mine would make an amusing (I hope!) story about what happens when you leave your computer unlocked.

 ### Security 101
 Locking your screen when you step away from your desk is cybersecurity 101.
 It might be a low hanging fruit in the security world but it turns up again and again at training.